harshad317/taxI_trip_distance/program.md

 3. If the run improves the best known `val_rmse`:
    - keep the code changes
    - update `results.tsv`
+   - Run the model on `Test.csv` and save the output as shown in `Submission.csv` file in `Predictions` folder.
    - commit the improvement
    - push to the current branch
 4. If the run does not improve: